bob1de/djexcept/README.rst

 Whether to disable djexcept's exception handling when Django's debug mode is enabled.
-You might find this useful to see full tracebacks instead of your custom exception pages.
+You might find this useful to see full tracebacks instead of your custom exception pages while developing your project.

 API reference
 -------------